Steve Jobs: 10 Greatest Achievements

 His Apple I took the world of personal computer by storm

 Jobs designed and incorporated easy-to-use graphic user interface.
 He literally rewrote the rules that governed the software that went into the computers; the production of those computers; and the distribution and sale of those computers.
-It was a magnificent feat of achievement for Steve Jobs, none like ever seen before.
+It was a magnificent feat of accomplishment for Jobs, none like ever seen before.

 His sphere of influence was wide-ranging to include the business side of personal computers.
 Even though the product still needed other accessories to be hooked on to, the circuit board still received wide praises due to its unique price point.
-Apple I sold close to 200 units in the first year of launch.
+Apple I sold close to two hundred units in its first year of launch.

 In the spring of 1976, Steve Jobs, along with fellow geniuses Steve Wozniak and Ronald Wayne, established the Apple Computer.
 The trio went into the business of computer logic boards.
 The Apple I was followed by a bigger commercial and technological hit, the Apple II in 1977 – a plush and complete desktop computer.
 From the time that it was launched to around 1993, the Apple II could boast of sales of at least 6 million units.

-Then, in 1984, Apple’s prized jewel, the Macintosh, was released.
+Then, in 1984, Apple’s crown jewel of the decade, the Macintosh, was released.
 Jobs and Wozniak had successfully moved from text-based command-line interface to an interface that used mouse.
 The idea came from Xerox’s Palo Alto Research Center – (XRX).
 Additionally, Jobs’ marketing and distribution tools were spot on.
 He famously went for the Super Bowl commercial slots to market the Macintosh.